EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 ![Connect Will Service](../images/03_connect_ws.png)

 ![Connect Subscription Service](../images/04_connect_ss.png)

+The _AMQP_SESSION_PRESENT_ is sent as "unsettled", in order to know that the FE has received it (with related disposition).

 If a session is present and there are subscriptions for the client-id, the SS re-establishes the routes from each topic to the $mqtt.to.[client-id] automatically (see “Subscription/Unsubscription”).
 No need for the SS to send subscriptions list to the FE in order to re-subscribe.